ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - Type
      - Required for Creation?
      - Updatable?
+   * - customAiContent
+     - An AI-generated summary of the Report.
+For more information, see the `"AI Summaries" <#ai-summaries>`_ section.
+     - Object
+     - FALSE
+     - TRUE
    * - fileName
      - The file name of the Report
      - String
      - FALSE
      - TRUE
    * - publishDate
-     - The date and time when the Report was published
+     - The date when the Report was published.
+Accepts a valid date in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format or a **null** value.
-     - Date
+     - DateTime
      - FALSE
      - TRUE
    * - reviews
-     - An Intelligence Review submitted for the Report (see the "Intelligence Reviews" section for more information)
+     - An Intelligence Review submitted for the Report.
+For more information, see the `"Intelligence Reviews" <#intelligence-reviews>`_ section.
      - Intelligence Review Object
      - FALSE
      - TRUE